markuswappler/sumaround/README.md

 The idea is to create primitives for drawing lots, scoring games, and sorting players - all operating on the same data type, a map with entries for players and games.
-Thus, making these primitives composable, and hopefully yielding an easy DSL for defining tournaments.
+Thus, making these primitives composable, and hopefully yielding a simple DSL for defining tournaments.

 ## Name